School Science Lessons

 35.2.49 Nacre

-Nacre, CaCO3, mother of pearl, specific gravity 2.68-2.86, pearls, an inner shell layer of some molluscs, is iridescent, because of tiny plates of aragonite held within an organic matrix, e.g. chitin, that strengthens the nacre.
+Nacre, CaCO3, mother of pearl, iridescent inner shell layer, tiny plates of aragonite held within organic matrix, e.g. chitin that strengthens the nacre, S.G.
+2.86.

 It may produce a blister pearl attached to the interior of the shell, or a free pearl within the mantle tissues.